The Call of The High Desert: A Marfa, Texas Tale

 Local Marfites at Planet Marfa enjoy a brew, and Sagebrush Sonny is seated far left.

-He said he got caught out there after midnight about thirty years ago after his truck broke down.
-He decided to walk to town since he was close enough to see the glow of town lights, and that’s when a large pack of mongrels set upon him.
-He asked me if I had ever wondered why the desert was called the Chihuahuan Desert.
-I had no idea, so he explained.
 After the atomic bomb was built, the Army needed a place to dump the nuclear waste, so they chose a spot way out there, stashed some drums of goop, and left them to the elements.
-Over in Mexico, a fella was breeding Chihuahua dogs, and two of them got lost in the desert; of course, they found the nuclear waste site and lapped up some of the contaminated oozes, which did some crazy things to their DNA.
+Over in Mexico, a fella was breeding Chihuahua dogs, and two of them escaped his ranch and got lost in the desert; of course, they found the nuclear waste site and lapped up some of the contaminated oozes, which did some crazy things to their DNA.
 Doing what dogs do, they had some pups, and then the pups met up with some Coyotes and had some more pups.
 The dogs kept on breeding until there were three or four thousand of the critters, except they weren’t regular dogs.
 They were all muscled up with shark-like teeth, and some had a fifth leg that allowed them to run like a greyhound dog.
 The mutts were still small, like a Chihuahua, but they were mutants and mean as hell.
 That’s how I lost my leg.
 A pack of them set upon me out there in the dark.
-I was trying to run, dragging some of them that had hold of my dungeree’s and then they started chewing my right leg.
+I was trying to run, dragging some of them that had hold of my dungarees, and then they started chewing my right leg.
 Since they were small, they could only reach up to my knee, and that’s where they stopped eating on me.
 A highway patrol came along and shot a few of the stragglers and took me to the hospital over in Presidio, where the doctor amputated what was left.
-That’s why I have the peg leg, and they are the reason it’s called the Chihuahuan Desert.
+That’s why I have the peg leg, and that’s why it’s called the Chihuahuan Desert.
 The story alone made the trip a success.

 I wrote this story in 2012 after a visit to Threadgill’s on Barton Springs Road.
 During the Armadillo Headquarters days, I often went in and out of Austin and knew many of the musicians responsible for its progressive music scene.
 No one can remember who, what, or how it started, so why not make it an Armadillo?